 This process can be as simple as downloading a sound recording app for your phone or as complicated as using your extensive location recording rig and bespoke software package to hunt down and edit sounds in the great outdoors.
 One of the many benefits of including found sounds in your work is that they can be adapted to suit any and all workflows, as well as production styles.

-In his new Mainstage course, Beat Making in Ableton Live, instructor Dan Freeman shows just how easy it is to take a found sound — in this case, a seal from Antarctica — and build it into a drum beat.
+In his Soundfly course, Beat Making in Ableton Live, instructor Dan Freeman shows just how easy it is to take a found sound — in this case, a seal from Antarctica — and build it into a drum beat.

 I’ll introduce you to the general concept from the perspective of creating a percussive beat, then you can see where it might fit into your production process.
 Hopefully, it will spark some ideas as to where and how you might begin to collect your own found sounds.